mitra42/dweb/docs/Roadmap.rst

 * DOCS: Pass through docs, check all current
 * DOCS: Find out how to document Javascript in Sphinx / .rst
 * CORE: Directories and relative links
+    * Upload directory
+        * Python routine (start in test.py) that can accept dir
+        * API or class for that routine
+        * Build into TransportHTTP, TransportLocal, ServerHTTP
+        * Javascript version of above - library based
+        * Javascript version URL based
+    * Retrieve relative URLs
         * Requires URL handler on HTTPServer to recognize relative URLs e.g. hash/relative
+    * Demo
+        * Demo on index.html with a relative image
+    * Cleanup
         * Then See section below waiting on this
-    * Demo on index.html with a relative image
 * FUNCTIONALITY: Work with P2P transport, probably IPFS
 * FUNCTIONALITY: Add authentication layer
 * DEMO: Improve visuals of MCE demo